 Most people likely change their furnace once it has gotten to this stage.
 However, you don’t need to replace your furnace if it’s still functioning properly.
 Upon getting to this stage, you may notice a reduction in the furnace’s efficiency.
 However, if the repair costs will be less than 50% of the furnace’s original price, it’s best to repair it.

 Here, the furnace is already reaching the end of its lifespan.
 Replacing it may not be immediate, but it’s wiser to start making plans already.
 When your furnace lasts up to 15-30 years, you may experience more repair expenses.
-However, some people are lucky enough to hire professionals that can repair and keep their furnace’s performance at its peak.
+However, some people are lucky enough to hire professionals who can repair and keep their furnace’s performance at its peak.

 Related Article: How to Clean a Furnace

-Signs You Need to Repair or Replace your Furnace
+Signs You Need to Repair or Replace Your Furnace

 Regardless of the type, model, and make, furnaces can last for 15 to 30 years.
 However, some may last longer than others due to certain factors.
 Certain indicators determine whether it’s time to change your furnace or fix it.
 See these signs below: